Spec-DY/DFO-auto-axe/README.md

- The logic of this script very simple:
+ The logic of this script is very simple:
 **looking for play again button and then click it, if not then press 'x'**